bertciccone/bertciccone.github.io/frontend-nanodegree-mobile-portfolio/README.md

 The optimized pages can be run from: [Run Portfolio](https://bertcuda.github.io/frontend-nanodegree-mobile-portfolio/index.html).
 Sources can be downloaded from: [Get Sources](https://bertcuda.github.io/frontend-nanodegree-mobile-portfolio/).
+README.md can be downloaded from: [Get README](https://bertcuda.github.io/frontend-nanodegree-mobile-portfolio/README.md).

+The following optimizations were implemented.
+(You can search for the following comments in the code files.)

 #Optimizations: Portfolio Loading
 index.html: